YOUR MONEY-Will you still be paying off your summer vacation in 2018?

-NEW YORK, June 20 Your summer vacation better be worth it because, chances are, you are still going to be paying it off next year.
+NEW YORK, June 20 (Reuters) - Your summer vacation better be worth it because, chances are, you are still going to be paying it off next year.

 A new survey released June 20 from financial website LearnVest.com says that Americans take an average of six months to recover financially from a vacation.